Pando (tree)

-Friends of Pando and the Fishlake National Forest partners to study and protect the Pando Tree working alongside Utah Division of Wildlife Resources.
-Notable organizations that also study and advocate to protect Pando's care include Western Aspen Alliance and Grand Canyon Trust.
+Friends of Pando and the Fishlake National Forest partner to study and protect Pando, working alongside the Utah Division of Wildlife Resources.
+Notable organizations that also study and advocate to protect Pando's care include the Western Aspen Alliance and Grand Canyon Trust.

 Discovery, naming and verification

 The Pando tree was identified in 1976 by Jerry Kemperman and Burton V. Barnes.
-A posthumous biography by Barnes' colleague, Daniel Kashian, details Pando's discovery:
+A posthumous biography by Barnes's colleague, Daniel Kashian, details Pando's discovery: